06/12/2022 1:30 PM

-This seminar is particularly aimed at paediatric intensive care practitioners, board members, legal services and communications teams, hospital chaplaincy and others interested in this fascinating topic.
+This seminar is aimed at all clinicians from primary care, community care and acute medicine, those working in legal services teams for healthcare providers, members of ethics committees, hospital chaplaincy and all others interested in this fascinating topic.